Hands-on Master Craft Writing Workshop Series

 Who for: Writers of fiction, memoir and narrative nonfiction

-Bring to class: Imaginative material (an open mind for inventing and your writing-in-progress featuring settings and scenes that you want to develop) and tangibles (pen or pencil; scissors; glue stick; magazines, photos or desktop prints for cutouts).
-Paper and markers for maps and visuals will be provided.
+Materials: Imaginative material (an open mind for inventing and your writing-in-progress featuring settings and scenes that you want to develop) and tangibles (paper, pen, pencil, markers; scissors; glue stick; magazines, photos or desktop prints for cutouts).

 Stories are in our DNA.
 We’re curious to know what happened and why.
 Whether real or fictional, stories have power to move us to laughter and tears and change us.
 As writers, we must interest readers in turning the page to the next and next.